Parliamentary.ai

 Overview

 This bill concerns amendments to the European Union (Withdrawal Agreement) Bill.
-The House of Lords proposed several amendments, primarily focusing on citizens' rights post-Brexit, the handling of European Court of Justice case law, and the role of devolved governments.
-The House of Commons rejected all amendments.
+The House of Lords proposed several amendments, all of which were rejected by the House of Commons.
+These amendments related to citizens' rights post-Brexit, the handling of future legal disagreements with the European Court of Justice, and the government's negotiating position with the EU.

 Description